 The mission of the Community Public Charter School (CPCS) is to provide an innovative learning environment, using the arts, to help children in grades six through eight balance individual strengths and developmental needs to develop the whole child intellectually, emotionally, physically and socially.
-With Choice Theory as our philosophical base, we strive to help students gain more responsibility for their social-emotional lives and in their academics.
+With Choice Theory as our philosophical base, we strive to help students gain more responsibility for their socialemotional lives and in their academics.
 Seeking to serve students at risk of not succeeding in school, we foster the knowledge, skills, and habits of mind necessary to close student achievement gaps in math and reading literacy and provide a community of engaged learners and participatory citizens.
-A mastery learning model is in place at C of engaged learners and participatory citizens.
 A mastery-learning model is in place at CPCS, providing students with opportunities to engage in differentiated learning activities that meet their individual educational and study needs.
 Project-based learning comprises the centerpiece of instruction at CPCS.